cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/odroid-m1.md

 > **2022-07-22 Addendum**: I've now run the benchmark also on one of my old Raspberry Pi 3 Model B, where the `running 1 parallel copy of tests` version
 > resulated in a `System Benchmarks Index Score` of `256.1`.
 Even the `running 4 parallel copies of tests` resulted only in `437.9`.

+> **2022-10-15 Addendum**: You might also be interested in my newer blog post [Thin Clients as Home Servers: Dell Wyse 5060 and Fujitsu Futro S920: an Experience Report](../dell-wyse-fujitsu-futro).

 ## Summary

 All in all I have mixed feelings about the device.
 It looks nice, consumes little power[^power] and has a nice boot process with the `Petitboot`